coredns/coredns/middleware/kubernetes/README.md

 	  and A-record queries.
 Automate testing with cache in place.
 	* Automate CoreDNS performance tests.
 Initially for zone files, and for pre-loaded k8s API cache.
-    * Automate integration testing with kubernetes.
+    * Automate integration testing with kubernetes. (k8s launch and service start-up automation is in middleware/kubernetes/tests)